wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/SetupSSHKeysOnLaptop.md

    If you have existing keys and you are geneating new a new keypair be careful not to overwrite your existing keys.
 If you are using an existing keypair that you already had, skip to step 4

 4. Geneate a new keypair.
-You can choose your prefered algorithm from one of the following (you can apply a passphrase to access your keypair by entering it between the quotes for the -N option):
+You can choose your prefered algorithm from one of the following:

 >     /usr/bin/ssh-keygen -t rsa -b 4096 -C "adt-laptop"
 >     /usr/bin/ssh-keygen -t ecdsa -b 521 -C "adt-laptop"